Pintar Rapido – or – A Painting in a Day!

 Pintar Rapido – the Exhibition at Chelsea Old Town Hall, London

-After a good night’s rest the preview opened at 11am where all the paintings, approx. 400 in number were exhibited in the big hall.
-The judges awarded the prizes we were all thanked and the public were let in.
+After I had Rested, the preview opened at 11am, and all the paintings, had been hung.
+There were approx. 400 in number, in the exhibition.
+The judges awarded the prizes and we were all thanked.
+Then the public were let in.
 They had been invited by the artists and organisers and paintings began to sell.
-I went off down to the riverside at the Chelsea Embankment and made a dip pen and Ink drawing of the Albert Bridge, an old and ornate iron suspension bridge, painted pink!
+I went off to the riverside at the Chelsea Embankment and made a dip pen and Ink drawing.
+The Albert Bridge is a very old and ornate iron suspension bridge.
+It is painted pink!
 (Only in Chelsea)!

 Pintar Rapido - the Exhibition at Chelsea Old Town Hall, London